-Norm is available to play at all types of ceremonies, including funerals, memorials, and special events.
-He is happy to take requests and will work with you to choose the perfect music for your occasion.
+Norm is happy to take requests and will work with you to choose the perfect music for your occasion.
 His goal is to create a fitting tribute that honors your loved one and helps you celebrate their life.

 Arlington Cemetery Florist